amazonians-110/product-carousel-pablo/README.md

 > To run this code on your computer you will need to:
   1) run 'npm i' from the command line
+  2) in the database folder, create a config file from template using your own pgsql password (if applicable).
-  2) to set up the database, run 'createdb amazon' and then 'npm run seed'
+  3) to set up the database, run 'createdb amazon' and then 'npm run seed'
-  3) run 'npm build' from the command line
+  4) run 'npm build' from the command line

 ## Requirements